How To Run With Your Phone According To A Running Coach

 Negatives are that it is not easily accessible if you need it mid-run, which hinders its ability to help keep you safer in case of an emergency.

 There are also phone holders that you hold in your hand.
 Equipped with a strap that helps to keep the phone firmly in place, they prevent dropping.
 However, you are still left.. literally.. holding the bag.
 Reviews are mixed on this one.
 People either love them, or they don’t.
 Maybe it’s an item you will like?

 This type of phone holder is especially liked by people who want easy access to their device during the workout.

-When choosing a pack find something that feels comfortable right off the bat.
-You want a pack that is adjustable to accommodate a variety of clothing layers and sits perfectly in an area where you find it does not bother you.
-You should not feel a lot of bounce and friction is a bad thing.
+When choosing a pack, find something that feels comfortable right off the bat.
+You want a adjustable pack to accommodate a variety of clothing layers and sits perfectly in an area where you find it does not bother you.
+You should not feel a lot of bounce, and friction is a bad thing.

 However, the danger of storing your phone in a pocket while you run is that it might bounce out.
 The last thing you want is your phone hitting cement or asphalt.